Stratagem-Studios/Stratagem/README.md

 ![Menu screen](Stratagem%20screenshots/galaxy.png)
 Galaxy view, where you can view planets.
-Owned planets are blue and enemy planets are red.
+Owned planets are blue, enemy planets are red, and the currently selected planet is green.

 ![Menu screen](Stratagem%20screenshots/planet.png)